-Students are expected to display appropriate spectator behavior at all times.
-Students in PS-4° must be under the direct supervision of an adult.
-Students in grades 5°-8° may attend unsupervised; however, they must remain in the bleachers or on the sidelines area at all times.
+Students are expected to always display appropriate spectator behavior.
+Students in Little Sharks (2.9)- 4^{th} grade must be under the direct supervision of an adult.
+Students in grades 5^{th} - 8^{th} may attend unsupervised; however, they must always remain in the bleachers or on the sidelines area.
 Saint Joseph School faculty, staff, and coaches are not responsible for student/spectator supervision.